NishantSahni/MachineLearning/README.md

 # Machine Learning

-This directory consists of various Machine Learning projects that I have worked on along with the dependant files and datasets.
+This repository consists of various Machine Learning projects that I have worked on along with the dependant files and datasets.